Jeremiah O'Donovan Rossa: Dynamite campaign

+Failed assassination attempt

 On 2 February 1885, Rossa was shot outside his office near Broadway by an Englishwoman, Lucille Yseult Dudley.
-He was admitted to the Chamers Street Hospital with gunshot wounds to the back.
+He was admitted to the Chambers Street Hospital with gunshot wounds to the back.
 Even though they were not life-threatening, a ball was to remain embedded there for the rest of his life.
 "I've been wounded in the war" was Rossa's comment to a friend in the hospital.
-The British government claimed she was mentally unstable, and not acting on its behalf, although Rossa's supporters and even many of his detractors found this hard to believe.
-More likely, she was incensed at the fund he organised (the so-called "Skirmishing Fund") which was intended to support the arming of those who would fight the British.

-Rossa was allowed to visit Ireland in 1894, and again in 1904.
-On the latter visit, he was made a "Freeman of the City of Cork."
+The British government responded to the incident by stating that Dudley was mentally unstable and not acting on their behalf.
+Historians have argued that her motivation for the assassination attempt was anger at Rossa's role in the "skirmishing fund" which served as a fundraise for the dynamite campaign.